-When people have missing teeth, it’s often a debate whether to restore them with complete dental implants or with non-implanted dentures.
-There are pros and cons with each option; and dentures are usually the more affordable alternative.
+When people have missing teeth, they often question whether to restore them with complete dental implants or non-implanted dentures.
+There are pros and cons with each option, and dentures are usually the more affordable alternative.

-Upper and lower dentures, or partial dentures, are generally the solution for people who are missing teeth.
-However, many people find they are very unhappy with them, because lower dentures never really feel like natural teeth.
-They fit loosely on the gums due to gum tissue shrinking.
-Dentures can cause irritation to the mouth and hurtful sores, and dentures can be very painful.
+For that reason, upper and lower dentures, or partial dentures, are generally the solution patients settle on.
+However, many people find they are very unhappy with their dentures for several reasons.
+Lower dentures never really feel like natural teeth; they fit loosely on the gums due to gum tissue shrinking; dentures can cause irritation to the mouth and hurtful sores; and, finally, dentures can be very painful.
 Ill-fitting lower dentures might also restrict your ability to eat or speak as well as you did when you had natural teeth.
-Your only solution is to work with messy dental adhesive to try to make them fit.
+The only way to combat these annoyances is with messy dental adhesive.

-With dental implants, suffering with uncomfortable and ill-fitting restorations can be eliminated.
-Dental implants are a permanent dental replacement option that is natural looking and extremely functional.
+With dental implants, suffering from uncomfortable and ill-fitting restorations can be eliminated.
+Dental implants are a permanent dental replacement option that is natural-looking and extremely functional.
 As our life spans continue to increase, it is important to utilize a highly functional dental replacement system.
 Dental implants look and feel much better; while offering you the ability to eat and speak as you used to.

 Dental implants are titanium posts, placed into the jawbone where the teeth are missing.
 These implants will help preserve facial structure and prevent possible bone deterioration.
 Replacement teeth are then designed to fit over the implant and will provide you with the ability to not only look and feel great but to function as you once naturally did.

 Watch a video of people sharing their experience with Dental Implants - video